cockroachdb/docs/frequently-asked-questions.md

 ## When is CockroachDB a good choice?

-CockroachDB is well suited for applications that require high levels of consistency, support for distrubied ACID transactions, and the ability to scale massively.
-CockroachDB supports distributed ACID transactions.
+CockroachDB is well suited for applications that require high levels of consistency, support for distributed ACID transactions, and the ability to scale massively.

-OLTP workloads.

 ## How does CockroachDB scale?

 CockroachDB scales massively and easily.
 You can run it on your local computer, a single server, a corporate development cluster, or the private or public cloud.

-CockroachDB starts off with a single, empty range of key-value data.
+At the key-value level, CockroachDB starts off with a single, empty range.
 As you put data in, this single range eventually reaches a threshold size (64MB by default).
 When that happens, the data splits into two ranges, each covering a contiguous segment of the entire key-value space.
 This process continues indefinitely; as new data flows in, existing ranges continue to split into new ranges, aiming to keep a relatively small and consistent range size.

 When your cluster spans multiple nodes (physical machines, virtual machines, or containers), newly split ranges are automatically rebalanced to nodes with more capacity.
 CockroachDB accomplishes this using a peer-to-peer [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) by which nodes exchange network addresses, store capacity, and other information.